 By Ochiaka Ugwu with agency report

-In the US election, voters decide state-level contests rather than a single, national one.
-Each US state gets a certain number of electoral college votes partly based on its population, with a total of 538 up for grabs.
+In the US election, voters decide state-level contests rather than an overall, single, national one.
+To be elected president, a candidate must win at least 270 votes in what is called the Electoral College.
+Each US state gets a certain number of votes partly based on its population and there are a total of 538 up for grabs.

 The Rust Belt battlegrounds of Pennsylvania, Michigan and Wisconsin – which propelled Mr Trump to the White House four years ago – are very close.
 But the Biden campaign said it had won Wisconsin, expected to win Michigan and was confident that mail-in votes would overturn a Trump lead in Pennsylvania.
 Mr Biden could also snatch Arizona, a once reliably conservative state, and is ahead in Nevada, although counting is not expected to resume there until Thursday.
 The Biden campaign said it expected a result in its favour by the end of Wednesday.

 However, the president is projected to have held the must-win state of Florida, and another conservative sunbelt state, Texas, where the Biden campaign had dreamed of an upset victory.
 Mr Trump will keep hold of Ohio and Missouri, known as bellwether states because they have so often predicted the eventual winner, according to the BBC’s projection.
 Mr Trump is also projected by the BBC to win Nebraska, though Mr Biden picked up one vote there in the electoral college, which could turn out to be crucial.